AmanDeep9925/NaiveSapien/README.md

 ## I'm a Student, Engineer, Developer ! 🚀

--   🔭 I'm currently working on a fullstack developement track
+- 🔭 Full Stack Developer
--   🍎 I'm currently learing everything 🧪
+- 🍎 I'm currently learing ReactJS,NextJS 🧪
--   📄 I'm looking for a developer role 💻
+- 📄 I'm looking for a Frontend Developer role 💻
--   🥅 2020 Goals : Get a role as FullStackDeveloper 🖥️
+- 🥅 2022 Goals : Get a role as FullStackDeveloper 🖥️
 - ⚡ Fun fact : I love to read and cycle 🚴‍♂️

 ### Connect with me: